davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 The load itself was defined from fixed-asset in Hyperledger Caliper-Benchmarks

-Caliper used between 3 and 4 bare metal machines to host remote caliper workers to generate the load on the Hyperledger Fabric Network.
+Caliper used 4 bare metal machines to host remote caliper workers and also to host a single caliper manager to generate the load on the Hyperledger Fabric Network.

 ### Diagram of overall Topology